TheColorYellow/TheColorYellow/README.md

 I'm a Stage Lighting Designer and A idiot who tries to code!
 ------------------------------------------------------------

-I've tried my hardest to make scripts easy and usefull for the comunity so people can get what they want quicker with my script's.
+I've tried my hardest to make scripts easy and usefull for the community so people can get what they want quicker with my scripts.

 * 🌍  I'm based in Australia
 * 🧠  I'm learning Python, Lua, SH and HTML